linagora/openpaas-doc/_docs/modules/calendar/index.md

 ### Shared Calendars

-The calendar module supports two kinds of external calendars:
+The calendar module supports two kinds of shared calendars:

 * Delegated calendars: when an owner delegates his own calendars to other users.
 For example, a manager can delegate his calendars to his secretary.
 * Public calendars: an owner can set his calendars to public.
 Other users, or external ones, can subscribe to such calendars and see events.